 Ingredients

-- 10 cups yellow wax beans cut in 1-inch lengths
+- 10 cups yellow wax beans trimmed, cut in 1-inch lengths

 - 6 cups water to cover beans